RaineyHunt/HuntConnectFour/README.md

 # HuntConnectFour
-The graphics driver, driver and board class
+The graphics driver, driver and board class for connect four